piranha/solovyov.net/src/blog/2020/karabiner-hotkeys.md

 ## New Way

-I discovered that Karabiner has no excellent way to switch inputs directly, without needing Hammerspoon!
+I discovered that Karabiner has an excellent way to switch inputs directly, without needing Hammerspoon!
 So now you can go to where [complex modifications][cm] are shared and just install it in your Karabiner.
 Easy-peasy.

 [cm]: https://ke-complex-modifications.pqrs.org/?q=cmd-opt-en-ru-uk#cmd-opt-en-ru-uk